El-khamisi/LCD_Driver_AVR_/README.md

 I separated the Project into: header file "prototype.h" -- implementation file "prototype.c" -- MainProgram "main.c"

-For defines(that is where you can customize POTRs & Pins) , implementation of needed function and main program respectively.
+For defines(that is where you can customize PORTs & Pins) , implementation of needed function and main program respectively.